Conditions and diseases

 Early dumping symptoms start a half hour after meals and vary from a bloated feeling, diarrhoea, nausea, headache, stomach pain, and cramps to a drop in blood pressure (accompanied by dizziness, drowsiness, and heart palpitations).

 Late dumping symptoms start somewhat later (1-1.5 hours) after eating.
 These may include sweating, shaking, sleepiness, confusion and feeling hungry.
-Since food enters the small intestine too quickly, sugars circulate to quickly in the bloodstream, causing an overproduction of insulin (that ensures that sugar in the blood are taken up by the surrounding tissues).
+As food enters the small intestine too quickly, sugars circulate too quickly in the bloodstream, causing an overproduction of insulin (that ensures that sugar in the blood is taken up by the surrounding tissues).
 If the blood sugar leel normalises, insulin is still produced and leads to a low blood sugar level, or hypoglycemia, as a result.

 The symptoms usually disappear by themselves and often improve by lying down.